rod7760/rod7760/README.md

 ### What I'm currently working on
 * Finishing up my senior year!
-* Working a MSA Safety.
+* Working at MSA Safety.
 * Looking for open source projects to contribute to.

 ### 📫 How to reach me: